ryankarlos/AWS-ETL-Workflows/data-pipelines/README.md

 such as postgresql13 for using the psql.
 The bash script takes in keyword args for the jdbc string, username, password and table name as shown in the command below.
 These are configured via the script arguments setting in the shell command activity in datapipeline task configuration.
+A special thanks to this https://github.com/awslabs/aws-support-tools/blob/master/DataPipeline/MySqlRdsToPostgreSqlRds/dbconv-mysqlRDS-to-postgresqlRDS.sh for helping me generate a working version of this script for my use case !

 ```
 $ cd data-pipelines/s3_to_rds